Dorani/TaskForce-Angular/README.md

  - ng-blur corresponds to js blur event: which is fired anytime an input loses focus.
 If i am typing/editing a task and click outside the element i was currently in, the blur event fires.
 Clicking outside of the input to stop editing.

  -ng-class uses angular expression to conditionaly apply css classes to html elements.
   - buttons should be aligned with middle of input when it in edit mode.

+ -ng-change: we can watch an input for changes and eval an expression when the value changes.